 Did you know that the many nutritional and therapeutic properties of CBD oil can also help your horse?
 In fact, the substance is touted as delivering the herb’s health advantages without the euphoric sensation, an effect associated with THC.

-The passing of the 2018 Farm Bill, which excluded hemp from the category of marijuana in the Controlled Substances Act, was the key driver for the CBD industry’s spectacular expansion.
+The passing of the 2018 Farm Bill, which excluded hemp from the category of marijuana in the Controlled Substances Act, was the key driver for the CBD industry’s spectacular expansion, especially in CBD gummies.

 This, along with the growing social approval of cannabis products, has led to the development of various innovative CBD products for both humans and animals.